Can Pool Algae Grow Without Sunlight? Indoor Pool Facts

 - Test current water chemistry using a reliable test kit

-- Calculate shock level FC based on your current CYA level using the FC/CYA chart
+- Calculate shock level FC based on your current CYA level using the all-in-one pool calculator

 - Add liquid chlorine to reach shock level (typically 10-20 ppm FC)